Find and fix writing mistakes instantly

-Selecting the right matching words following percentages, fractions, and indefinite quantifiers requires subject-verb agreement practice.
-The most important rule to understand in these cases, is that the noun after the word of should match with the action or being word.
+Test your understanding of subject-verb agreement by selecting the right words in the subject-verb agreement questions in the worksheets below.
+Remember, the most important rule in subject-verb agreement is that the noun after the word of should match the action or being word.

 - There is not any Halloween candy left; you ate it all!